aleperno/tailscale-appindicator/README.md

 * Status: Shows the current connection status
 * Auto-Reconnect: (Not currently Available), auto-reconnect to the VPN in case of disconnection
 * Enable-Sudoers: Add the appropiate configuration to connnect/disconnect without being requested sudo password
+* Auto-Start: Adds the service to be started at login.
+This **WILL NOT** connect the VPN, just start the widget

 ### Color Coded